cruidin/white-duck-says-hello/README.md

 ### Additional Comments

-I went from being extremely confused, overwhelmed and frustrated by JavaScript to being a bit less confused, overwhelmed and frustrated, which about a week ago I never thought I would make any progress.
+I went from being extremely confused, overwhelmed and frustrated by JavaScript to being slightly less confused, overwhelmed and frustrated, which about a week ago I never thought I would make any progress.

 ### Future Features: